The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Donaldson Run Park

-Dog-friendly Donaldson Run Park features 4 acres of secluded, paved trails settled in a forested area with views of a stream that runs into the Potomac River.
+Dog-friendly Donaldson Run Park is situated on 30 acres and has trails in a forested area and a stream that runs into the Potomac River.

 Fort Bennett Park and Palisades Trail

-In the 11 acres of open space surrounded by trees, there are marked paths, paved paths, and a historic spring house.
+In the 11 acres of open space surrounded by trees in the North Highland neighborhood, there are marked paths, paved paths, an old spring house, and a footbridge.

 Four Mile Run Trail

-The dog-friendly marked trail follows a 4-mile stream and is surrounded by 2 acres of trees.
+The dog-friendly, paved trail follows a stream and is surrounded by trees.
+It parallels the W&OD Trail.

 Lubber Run Park